-- Do not use longer than you have been told.
-A second infection may happen. - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
-You will need to talk about the benefits and risks to you and the baby. - Use of this drug shortly before delivery may affect certain lab tests in newborns.
-Be sure your doctor and lab workers know you use this drug.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby. - Use of this drug shortly before delivery may affect certain lab tests in newborns.
+Be sure your child's doctor and lab workers know your child uses this drug.

-What are some side effects that I need to call my doctor about right away?
+What are some side effects that I need to call my child's doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
-Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:
+Tell your child's doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of esophagus problems like chest pain, trouble swallowing, or new or worse heartburn.

 - Muscle pain.

 - Feeling tired or weak.

 - Feeling confused.

 - Vaginal itching or discharge.

 - Diarrhea is common with antibiotics.
 Rarely, a severe form called C diffassociated diarrhea (CDAD) may happen.
 Sometimes, this has led to a deadly bowel problem.
 CDAD may happen during or a few months after taking antibiotics.
-Call your doctor right away if you have stomach pain, cramps, or very loose, watery, or bloody stools.
-Check with your doctor before treating diarrhea.
+Call your child's doctor right away if your child has stomach pain, cramps, or very loose, watery, or bloody stools.
+Check with your child's doctor before treating diarrhea.